As noted in Artist Disillusionment, some writers, artists, and other creative folk just don't work well with public relations. It might be due to:

 - Mr. Doctor of Devil Doll.

 - Jandek.
 No one even knows for sure what his real name is.
 He didn't even begin performing live until well over twenty-five years after he started his musical career.
+His name might be Sterling R. Smith, if he's the one signing the checks for Coorwood Industries, which releases nothing but his music.

 - Captain Beefheart.
 He still got around in painting circles, where it was clear that he was suffering from Multiple Sclerosis, which caused his 2010 death.